crystalmilliken/CLI_bamazon/readme.md

-:EMOJICODE:
 ## Overview

 This application is simulating an Amazon-like storefront via the :computer: command line.
 The app will take in orders from customers and deplete stock from the store's inventory.
 It tracks product sales across the store's departments and provides a summary of the highest-grossing departments in the store.

 ##Customer View
-* Allows cutomer to purchase products from the store.
+* Allows cutomer to :dollar: purchase products from the store.

 ##Manager View
-* View Products for Sale
+* :mag: View Products for :heavy_dollar_sign: Sale

-* View Low Inventory
+* :mag: View Low Inventory

-* Add to Inventory
+* :heavy_plus_sign: Add to Inventory

-* Add New Product
+* :heavy_plus_sign: Add New Product

 #Supervisor View
-* View Product Sales by Department
+* :mag: View Product Sales by Department :moneybag:

 * Create New Department